Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 ## 12345

-「Which- one- should- I- use- I- wonder-… Alright, I choose you!」
+"Which- one- should- I- use- I- wonder-… Alright, I choose you!"

 God knew when it had ended up being found out by Sera too, but she took out a box from under the bed containing three vibrators, named Yuuchin No.1 through No. 3.